ThreeSixtyGiving/standard/documentation/guidance/cf-guidance.md

 <div class="box box--teal">
     <h2 class="box__heading">Not using the Digits2 grants management system?</h2>
     <p>This guidance is for community foundations using the Digits2 grants management system on Salesforce only.
-If you do not use Digits2 use the buttons below to return to the guidance on preparing your data or continue to guidance about testing your data quality.</p></div>
+If you do not use Digits2 use the side menu to go to guidance on preparing your data.</p></div>

 ## Overview
 In collaboration with UKCF, 360Giving has supported the development of a tool for the Digits2 (D2) system which means that grant information can be extracted from your system ready-formatted to the 360Giving Data Standard.